programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Then, you can create variables for the different processes needed in the code:

 ```
-# Instantiate a client for the client libraries 'storage' and 'vision', and the services which you want to use, i.e. the DOCUMENT_TEXT_DETECTION of the ImageAnnotator service
+# Instantiate a client for the client libraries 'storage' and 'vision', and the services you want to use, i.e. the DOCUMENT_TEXT_DETECTION of the ImageAnnotator service
 storage_client = storage.Client()
 vision_client = vision.ImageAnnotatorClient()
 bucket = storage_client.get_bucket(bucket_name)
 feature = vision.Feature(type_=vision.Feature.Type.DOCUMENT_TEXT_DETECTION)

-#The file format used (the alternative is 'image/tiff' if you are working with .tiff image files instead of pdfs).
+#The file format used (the alternative is 'image/tiff' if you are working with .tiff image files instead of PDFs).
 mime_type = 'application/pdf'

-#The number of pages which will be grouped in each json response file
+#The number of pages that will be grouped in each json response file
 batch_size = 2
 ```
 The larger the batch size, the faster the progress.
 However, too large a batch size could cause python to "crash" if your computer's short-term memory gets overwhelmed.